30 Dog Games to Play with Pups Young and Old, Indoors and Out

 See how many bubbles your pooch can pop!
 Get a bottle of nontoxic bubbles for kids, and blow a few at a time in front of Fido.
 To show your woof how it’s done, point to the bubbles and pop some yourself.
 Pretty soon, your fur baby will be romping around bursting bubbles!
 When you’re done playing, be sure to wipe the soapy suds off Fido’s face.

 After you’ve played any of these active – and somewhat messy – games, a dog wash might be in order.
-Luckily, you can make a Dog Grooming appointment at Hounds Lounge to get Fido all cleaned up.
+Luckily, you can make a Dog Grooming appointment in Arkansas at Hounds Lounge to get Fido all cleaned up.
 From a classic bath to a spa treatment, your fur baby can get the services they need to look like a million bones.

 5 Sense of Smell Dog Games to Play